 This guide will show you how to quickly get started with SignServer in your Kubernetes cluster using Helm charts.

-Before you begin, you need a functioning Kubernetes cluster with kubectl and helm tools configured and ready to use, see Prerequisites.
+Before you begin, you need a functioning Kubernetes cluster with kubectl and helm tools configured and ready to use.
+See Prerequisites.

-To authenticate with SignServer Administration Web, you need to import a client certificate into your web browser.
+To authenticate with SignServer Admin Web, you need to import a client certificate into your web browser.
 If you do not have a client certificate or a Certificate Authority (CA), you can follow the guide Issue Client Authentication Certificate using EJBCA to start a CA and issue a client certificate using EJBCA.

-helm install signserver --set image.repository=keyfactor/signserver-ce \
+helm install signserver-ce --set image.repository=keyfactor/signserver-ce \

 helm install signserver --set imagePullSecrets[0].name=keyfactor-registry \

-oci://repo.keyfactor.com/charts/signserver --version 6.3.0
+oci://repo.keyfactor.com/charts/signserver --version x.y.z

-Wait for the pod to become READY (1/1):
+Wait for the pod to become ready:

 kubectl get pods --watch